 If you draw the building based on the roof contour, then there may be conflicting map data between the building outline and the courtyard driveway or street that it intersects with.
-To avoid this, the following basic rule must be followed: A building should always be drawn according to its footprint (For more building drawing details, see Section 3.4.1.
-Rules for drawing buildings.
+To avoid this, you need to follow the basic rule: A building should always be drawn using its footprint (for other rules for drawing buildings, see Section 3.4.1.
+Rules for drawing buildings).

 To make sure that buildings with sections of varying heights display properly on the map, give each section gets its own footprint.